Children in the exhibition The Economy Lab.

 What do you think our tax money should be spent on?
 How can you influence the climate through what you buy?
 And what's really the best way to save money?
 These are questions you can explore in the Economy Lab.

-Brushing your teeth, drinking coffee, charging your phone—everything we do costs money.
 The exhibition features dilemmas and interactive stations where visitors are encouraged to make choices.

 For schools